-As a job-prep program and for safety purposes, students are expected to dress to industry standard for each program.
+As a Job-Prep program and for safety purposes, students are expected to dress professionally and wear a uniform as directed by each program.

 Special Services

 THE LEARNING CENTER

 The Learning Center provides tutoring and support services for Erwin's Career Certificate training programs.
 Individualized remediation plans are made to assist students who are studying to improve scores prior to or during their enrollment in Career Certificate programs at Erwin.
 The Learning Center staff is available to provide continuing support once students are enrolled in technical training.